 This is the Shinzen I encountered in 2008.
 For a good ten years I attended his retreats and recorded our regular phone conversations.
 Shinzen has thought clearly about so much in meditation and life – you can ask him anything, and he will eventually take it back to the rich phenomenology of our lived experience, rarely reaching past to some unfounded statement he can’t prove.
 If he does go there, it is usually with the caveat: “If I had to make a conjecture …” In this way I got to shine my Shinzen flashlight onto our human experience of the moment; he gave me a sense of the outer contour of what can be said with certainty, and what cannot be said at all.

-My fourth debt of gratitude goes to Shinzen Young, and my friends and colleagues in the lineage of Unified Mindfulness.
-For a taste of Shinzen’s precision nerdery, I recommend his original 1997 audio series “The Science of Enlightenment” (not the same as the eponymous book, published much later).
+My fourth debt of gratitude goes to Shinzen Young, and my friends and colleagues in the lineage of Unified Mindfulness, Shinzen’s school of meditation.
+For a taste of Shinzen’s precision nerdery, I recommend his original 1997 audio series “The Science of Enlightenment” (NOT the same as the eponymous book, published much later).

-William James and Evelyn Underhill wrote my favourite books on varieties of religious and mystical experience, with a focus on “perennial” (ie, forever) insights into the human encounter with reality.
-Of course, these are ultimately unnamable and ineffable!
+and Evelyn Underhill wrote my favourite books on varieties of religious and mystical experience, with a focus on “perennial” insights into the human encounter with reality.
+Most of these have to do with an “Absolute” and thus are confounding and ineffable.
+So it goes!
 Other important perennial figures for me have been Lex Hixon and Peter Russell.
+I also really enjoy the many religious studies critiques of perennial philosophy.

 “Nonduality” is a multi-faceted school of Indian thinking whose ambition is to explore the fundamental nature of (one, shared) Being, through an inquiry into awareness itself.
 Different teachers articulate this in different ways.
-Notable influences are Sri Ramana Maharshi, Rupert Spira, Frances Lucille, Adyashanti, Mukti, Lisa Cairns, Douglas Harding, Angelo Dilullo, Loch Kelly, and others.
+Notable influences are Sri Ramana Maharshi, Rupert Spira, Frances Lucille, Adyashanti, Mukti, Lama Lena, Douglas Harding, Angelo Dilullo, Loch Kelly, and others.

-The physical body is also something every human shares.
 The physical practice of yoga was my initial way into the wisdom of embodiment, and has helped to get me out of my head.
-I’ve had dozens of excellent yoga and movement teachers; two that stand out are my good friends Scott Davis and Therese Jornlin.
+I’ve had dozens of excellent yoga and movement teachers, including my good friends Scott Davis and Therese Jornlin.
 Therese is also my Qi Gong teacher – not only has she changed the way I experience my body’s energy, she has also transformed my understanding of the breath and the wisdom of cycles.
-I also learned a lot about embodiment through my training in Eugene Gendlin’s Focusing – thank you Jan Winhall – and in my academic study of embodied cognition.
+I also learned a lot about embodiment through my training in Eugene Gendlin’s Focusing – thank you Jan Winhall – my training in Peter Levine’s Somatic Experiencing, and my academic study of embodied cognition.

-For many, nature is their way into understanding “oneness” and inter-connectivity.
-The past 10 years I’ve had the privilege of exploring “deep ecology” alongside friends Paul Wapner, Kritee Kanko, David Abram, and other passionate scientists and educators over at Earth Love Go and the Lama Foundation.
+For about 10 years I had the privilege of exploring “deep ecology” alongside friends Paul Wapner, Kritee Kanko, David Abram, and other passionate scientists and educators over at Earth Love Go and the Lama Foundation.
 Countless personal ceremonies and journeys have bolstered this view.

 Every spiritual (and secular) path and tradition has elements that are uniquely their own.